aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-excel/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert DOCX to EXCEL</h2>

+For a Python developer, the need to convert a DOCX file to EXCEL arises when the user needs to view the data in a tabular format.
+This is especially useful when the data is in a large amount and needs to be sorted and filtered.
+EXCEL is the most preferred format for such tasks.

+<h2>How Aspose.Total helps for DOCX to EXCEL Conversion</h2>
-For a Python developer, who is trying to add a DOCX to EXCEL conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to automate the conversion process from DOCX to EXCEL.
+The process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert DOCX file to HTML.
+After that, Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is very helpful for developers as it helps to save time and effort in the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}